-Is masturbation God’s “way out” for the Christian single struggling with their sexual drive?
+Could masturbation be God’s “way out” for single Christians struggling with their sex drive?

-I encourage you to read the original post so you understand the context of today’s article.
+I encourage you to read the original post, To The Single Woman Confused About Sex, to understand the context of today’s article.
 My goal in writing the initial post was to help the single woman understand herself and how God created her.

 I explained how sexual feelings in a girl are natural.
 Typically we believe that only guys feel things.
 But girls feel things too.
 Our triggers are different, but we are the same.

 However, since sexual expression and intimacy are reserved for a marriage relationship, God gives us wisdom and grace to live pure holy lives in our single years (and married years too.)